RobHolme/PowerTools/ReadMe.md

 Exports a password to a file (as a secure string), may also include username and associated meta data.
 The password is encrypted (other items such as username are plain text), requiring the same user and host to be able to read the password.
 The exported password cannot be transported between hosts or users, it will fail to import.
 Encryption relies on Microsoft's Data Protection API (DPAPI), so this command supports Windows environments only.

 Use Import-Password to return the PS Credential object from file.

+__As this function only supports PowerShell on Windows, it is recommended to use the cross platform Microsoft.PowerShell.SecretManagement Module instead of this function.__

 ### SYNTAX
 ```PowerShell